cloudcores/CuAssembler/UserGuide.md

 **NOTE**: debug version of cubin contains far too much information(DWARF for source line correlations...and many more), which is very difficult to process in assembler.
 Thus you should not use CuAssembler with debug version of cubin.
 That's another reason why it's recommended to work on a naive but correct version of CUDA C first.
 NVIDIA provides tools for final SASS level debugging (such as NSight VS version and `cuda-gdb`), there are no source code correlation in this level.

-# Format of cubin and cuasm
+# A brief instruction on format of cubin and cuasm

 **Cubin** is an ELF format binary, thus most of its file structure will follow the generic conventions of ELF.
 However, there are also many CUDA specific features involved. **Cuasm** is just a text form of cubin, with most of the cubin information explicitly described with assembly directives.
 Most of the assembly directives will follow the same semantics of `nvdisasm` (actually most of the cuasm contents are copied from `nvdisasm` output), but there are also some new directives, helping make some information clear and explicit.